MrYsLab/python_banyan/docs/example1.md

 topic string, and a payload.
 Both the topic and payload are decoded within the receive_loop, so they are ready for use by the *incoming_message_processing* method.

-Line 53 republishes the payload just received, setting the topic to 'reply'.
-The message number of the received message is then printed to the console.
+Line 53 republishes the payload just received, setting the topic to 'reply,' The message number of the received message is then printed to the console.
 ```
     46	    def incoming_message_processing(self, topic, payload):